 It came out yesterday, on Change.org, a signed petition "Gamers United" and addressed to Ubisoft for the cancellation of the newly announced title: Farcry 5.
-Personally, I had no doubts about the veracity of the letter (which is racist and "nationalist", but nothing that unfortunately we are not used / forced to hear more often) until I saw her accused by some as trolls (which also Casapound has been trolling us for years?).
+Personally, I had no doubts about the veracity of the letter (which is racist and vulgarly "nationalist", but nothing that unfortunately we are not used to / forced to hear more and more often) until I saw it accused by some as a troll (which Casapound has been trolling us for years?).

-Doing a short research, "Gamers United" does not actually correspond to any existing acronym or movement, which would enhance the troll hypothesis.
+Doing a brief search, "Gamers United" does not actually match any existing acronym or movement, which would enhance the troll hypothesis.

 In doubt, we just have to translate the most salient parts of this hilarious (or sad?) petition.

-It starts with an introduction containing all the indignation and the opposition to the poor Farcry 5:
+We start with an introduction containing all the indignation and opposition to poor Farcry 5:

 "When it's too much Ubisoft is too.
 We tolerated your games in the name of gameplay and innovation.
 But now enough!
 Farcry 5 is an insult to Americans, most of your customers, and it's time for you to notice.
 Change it or cancel it.